Best AI Laptop for Local LLMs: The Enterprise Specs Big Tech Hides

 Is a Mac or PC better for local AI?

-How to run LLMs completely offline?
+How do I run LLMs completely offline?

 Can I run local AI on a budget laptop?